machine mastery

 • Not a replacement for WDT

-• Can compress top layer unevenly
+• Can compress just the top layer unevenly

-• Won’t fix clumping at depth
+• Doesn’t fix clumping at depth

 Proper Tamping Technique